That doesn’t mean that such families are devoid of conflict or criticism, but that they are generally pleasant environments to be part of.

 Most of these suggestions start with you, the parent.
 Like everything in family life, whatever you want from your kids, you must take the lead and do first.
 Remember, five positives to one negative is your aim!

-You’ll find more great ideas to nurture a close, loving family in my book Spoonfed Generation: How to raise independent kids.
+You’ll find more great ideas to nurture a close, loving family in the book Spoonfed Generation: How to raise independent kids.
 Get your copy at our online shop.